Ali Raza

 Role of Qurbani or Udhiyah as Charity

-By understanding Qurbani, you can see how it plays a key role in charity by providing meat to those in need during Eid al-Adha.
-It helps combat hunger and food insecurity in the community.
-Donating Qurbani online to registered and trusted charity organizations like Pakistan Sweet Home supports orphans and underprivileged children, ensuring they receive nutritious meals during this special time.
+Qurbani (Udhiyah) plays a key role in charity by providing meat to those in need during Eid al-Adha.
+It helps to combat hunger and food insecurity in the community.
+By donating Qurbani online to a registered charity and trusted orphanage home like Pakistan Sweet Home, you support orphans.
+This ensures they receive nutritious meals during this special time.

 Donate Qurbani online